franzBucher/esphome-bthome/docs/src/content/docs/components/bthome.md

 description: Configuration reference for the BTHome component
 ---

-The BTHome component is the core of ESPHome BTHome, providing BLE broadcasting capabilities for ESP32 and nRF52 platforms.
+The BTHome component is the core of BTHome for ESPHome, providing BLE broadcasting capabilities for ESP32 and nRF52 platforms.

 ## Platform Support